MuOssama/MasteringCPP/README.md

   - References and reference variables
 - **Dynamic Memory Allocation**
   - new and delete operators
-  - Allocating memory for single variables
+  - Allocating memory for single variables and arrays
-  - Allocating memory for arrays
   - Linked List
   - Memory leaks and how to avoid them
 - **Smart Pointers**